Promised You a Miracle

 "Promised You a Miracle" is a 1982 song by Scottish band Simple Minds and was released as the first single from their fifth studio album New Gold Dream (81–82–83–84).
-It was the band's first chart hit in the UK, reaching #13 in the UK Singles Chart and charting for 11 weeks.
+It was the band's first chart hit in the UK, reaching #13 in the UK singles chart and charting for 11 weeks.
 Their previous nine UK singles yielded no Top 40 hits in that country although some had sold well in Scotland.

+Background

 It was the only song on the album that included Kenny Hyslop as the studio session drummer.
 Mike Ogletree and Mel Gaynor contributed for the other eight tracks.
 The song triggered a prolonged period of commercial success for the band, during which they yielded 21 original UK hit singles in a row, up to and including 1998's "Glitterball" from the album Neapolis.
 It also enabled them to make their debut on the British music television show Top of the Pops.

 The music video, directed by Steve Barron, features the band members playing amidst colour television imagery, interspersed with an uncredited female model passing through an airport X-ray and sunbathing.
 A live version from the album Live in the City of Light was released in 1987.
 The video was a simulated live performance filmed in London's east end.
 Directed by John Scarlett-Davis and produced by Nick Verden.

 Style

 "Promised You a Miracle" is a dance track which is driven by a combination of "deep electronic beats" from the keyboards of Mick MacNeil and a "deft hook line and riff" courtesy of Charlie Burchill's guitar play.
 The song was inspired by a funk band that drummer Kenny Hyslop had recorded from an American radio station on a tape.
 The band got fascinated by a brass riff they heard and worked on the idea that eventually became the riff on "Promised You a Miracle", and, inspired to summon up the positive feel of the music, Jim Kerr wrote the lyrics to the song.
 It was considered by Jim Kerr to be the first "pure pop" song written by the band, as their first attempt to craft a song specifically for radio listeners.
-The song is considered to be a bridging point between the atmospheric and "echo-laden" New wave sound of Sons and Fascination and the stadium pop-rock of the band's later years, due to the clean, crisp production of the band's new producer Peter Walsh, which Allmusic notes gives it a "brash pop edge".
+The song is considered to be a bridging point between the atmospheric and "echo-laden" new wave sound of their previous album Sons and Fascination and the stadium pop-rock of the band's later years, due to the clean, crisp production of the band's new producer Peter Walsh, which AllMusic notes gives it a "brash pop edge".